Phobos-developers/Phobos/docs/General-Info.md

 ### Disabling development build warning

 **DISCLAIMER:** We understand that everyone wants to try and use the new features as soon as they're released, but we can't do all the testing ourselves, so we only test the functionality on a basic level.
 We ask everyone who uses the new development build first to **test the new changes in every possible way first before disabling the development build warning** and proceeding to include the build in your mod release.
 This would allow us to concentrate on implementing the actual features, which is the most complex task.
+Learn more on testing [here](Contributing.md#testing).

 You can hide the warning by specifying the build number after `-b=` as a command line argument (for example, `-b=1` would hide the warning for development build #1 of Phobos).